 The Renminbi's exchange rate with the U.S. dollar and other currencies is affected by, among other things, changes in China's political and economic conditions.
 See "Item 3.
 Key Information-D. Risk Factors-Risks Related to Doing Business in China-Fluctuations in the value of the Renminbi may have a material adverse effect on your investment."
 Any significant revaluation of the Renminbi may materially and adversely affect our cash flows, revenues, earnings and financial position, and the value of, and any dividends payable on, our ADSs in U.S. dollars.
-Based on the amount of our cash denominated in U.S. dollar as of December 31, 2012, a 10% change in the exchange rates between the Renminbi and the U.S. dollar would result in an increase or decrease of RMB1.5million (US\$0.2million) in our total cash position.
+Based on the amount of our cash denominated in U.S. dollar as of December 31, 2013, a 10% change in the exchange rates between the Renminbi and the U.S. dollar would result in an increase or decrease of RMB20.1 million (US\$3.3 million) in our total cash position.

 The functional currency of our company and our subsidiaries, including Ascendium, CMS Holdings, OMS, Cyber Medical, China Medstar, King Cheers Holding Limited, Medstar Overseas Ltd, US Proton Therapy Holdings Limited (BVI), and US Proton Therapy Holdings Limited (Delaware) is the U.S. dollar.
 Our PRC subsidiaries have determined their functional currencies to be the Renminbi based on the criteria set forth under ASC 830, Foreign Currency Matters.
 We use the Renminbi as our reporting currency.
-We use the monthly average exchange rate for the year and the exchange rate at the balance sheet date to translate the operating results and financial position of our PRC subsidiaries, respectively.
 Translation differences are recorded in accumulated other comprehensive income, a component of shareholders' equity.
 Transactions denominated in foreign currencies are remeasured into our functional currency at the exchange rates prevailing on the transaction dates.
 Foreign currency denominated financial assets and liabilities are remeasured at the balance sheet date exchange rate.
 Exchange gains and losses are included in the consolidated statements of income.